-Because of the relatively small lot sizes in the Merrick and Memorial neighborhoods many of the existing commercial and industrial (and even residential) uses cannot provide the minimum on-site parking required, resulting in the loss of landscaped buffers and parking on the street.
+Because of the relatively small lot sizes in the Memorial and neighborhood many of the existing commercial and industrial (and even residential) uses cannot provide the minimum on-site parking required resulting in the loss of landscaped buffers and parking on the street.
 The small size of these lots also make it difficult for potential new commercial uses to comply with existing parking requirements discouraging the redevelopment of properties.